haseebicious/ajman-health-dashboard/README.md

 ## Deployment

 1. Clone or download this repository.
-2. Place all CSV data files in the `/data` folder.
+2. Place all JSON data files in the `/data` folder.
 3. Place Ajman Data and Vision 2030 logos in `/assets`.
 4. Enable GitHub Pages in repository settings (branch: `main`, folder: `/`).
 5. Access your dashboard at `https://yourusername.github.io/ajman-health-dashboard/`.